nico-bachner/md-paper/README.md

 ## Further Customisation
 For all those with basic TeX knowledge, it is really easy to customise the build output even further than just through the YAML header.

-Simply open `template.latex` and start editing!
+Simply open `template.tex` and start editing!